 Dear Mr. Z,

 I have already answered a question similar to yours here: use of ginseng residue after leaching to tincture .

 Remnants of ginseng after leavening for tea are similar to cake after tincture.
 The main one, panaxosides and most active substances , passes into the solution.
 You will not make any mistake when you throw out the sliced slices.
 I myself are occasionally it, but it is definitely not to offer guests.
 If you are not in the mood, do not show them a ginseng taste experience.

-By sniffing the cake you will get only a few unpunished panaxosides, some fiber, and some proteoglycans that are only interesting in the corkscrews.
-Proteoglycans are mainly released by the action of digestive juices.
-Ginseng proteoglycans (incorrectly "polysaccharides") are a major component of established flu and cold products , but it is not clear whether their attractiveness to manufacturers is due to more of their effectiveness or low cost of crunching.
+By sniffing the cake you will get only a few unpaved panaxosides, some fiber, and some proteoglycans that are only interesting in the crutches.
+Proteoglycans are predominantly released up to the action of digestive juices.
+Ginseng proteoglycans (incorrectly "polysaccharides") are the main ingredient of established flu and cold products , but it is not clear whether their attractiveness to manufacturers is due to their greater effectiveness or low cost of crunching.

 Finally, if you write to me your experience with ginseng , I will be very happy.